Using Spotify on a Fitbit tracker has been a reality for a while now, giving you much greater control over your music.

-Users are also able to 'Like' their songs, which adds to them to the Library, as well as switching between pre-set or recently played playlists.
+Users are also able to 'Like' their songs, which adds them to the Library, as well as switch between pre-set or recently played playlists.

 Once you begin playing music from Spotify on another device, you'll be able to open the Spotify app on your Fitbit and play, pause and skip forward and back.